Dushyant1106/Dayzero-Hackathon/README.md

 - ### Tagline
 One Tap.
-Let AI Handle the Rest-Transcibe, Generate EHR.
+Let AI Handle the Rest- Transcibe, Generate EHR.

 - ### The problem it solves